 5. Strategic Leadership within the Senior Management Team

-In order for the STSAB to be an effective decision making body providing leadership and accountability, members need to be sufficiently senior within their organisation and have the authority to commit the required resources and able to make strategic decisions.
+In order for the STSCAP to be an effective decision making body providing leadership and accountability, members need to be sufficiently senior within their organisation and have the authority to commit the required resources and able to make strategic decisions.

 To achieve effective working relationships, based on trust and transparency, members will need to understand the contexts and restraints within which their counterparts work.

 Police forces in England and Wales have a head of public protection who has strategic management responsibility for all aspects of protecting people in vulnerable situations, including adults at risk of, or are experiencing, abuse or neglect.
 The role of the head of public protection is to build an effective working team and develop a multi-agency approach into alleged offences involving people in vulnerable circumstances.
 They will also have responsibility for managing and developing policy that ensures standardised processes of investigation and working practice throughout each force.
-The police and CCGs are now represented at a strategic level on every local SAB and contact details for the individuals concerned will be available to the STSAB and all its members.
+The police and CCGs are now represented at a strategic level on every local Safeguarding Adults Board (SAB) and contact details for the individuals concerned will be available to the STSCAP and all its members.

 6. Corporate / Cross Authority Roles

 To ensure effective partnership working, each organisation must recognise and accept its role and functions in relation to adult safeguarding.
-These should be set out in the STSAB’s strategic plan as well as its own communication channels.
+These should be set out in the STSCAP’s strategic plan as well as its own communication channels.
 They should also have protocols for mediation and family group conferences and for various forms of dispute resolution.

 7. Chief Officers and Chief Executives